 -

 Using generic templates: Avoid copying generic privacy policies.
-Your policy should reflect your specific data practices.
+Your policy should be tailored to your business model and accurately reflect your specific data processing practices.

 -

-Overlooking third-party services: Ensure you disclose all third-party services that may access user data through your website or app.
+Overlooking third-party services: Ensure you disclose all third-party services, including analytics tools and advertising partners, that may access user data through your website or app.

 -